vladnotandrei/vip-interpretable-graph-classification/README.md

   --query_dir <QUERY_DIR>/rdkit_queryset.csv \
 ```

 This took ~8h to run on my machine with CUDA enabled.
-See paper *Section 5.2: V-IP Training Setup* in paper for details.
+See *Section 5.2: V-IP Training Setup* in paper for details.